blindeveloper/top-git/README.md

+**Trending repositories on GitHub**
+The idea of this project is to implement a small client application for discovering trending repositories on GitHub.

+- A list of the repositories created in the last 7 days with the most number of stars in github are displayed and the user is able to favourite them
+- The favourited repositories are visible either through a filter.
+Info about the repo is displayed, such as repo name, link to GitHub, description and number of stars.

 **Core of this App**: Decided to go with create-react-app builder for saving time on tuning all in app configurations.

 **Caching**: I tried to make this app fully covered with cache idea.
 This app should not request any data again if they were previously requested. + I tried to store to the cache only useful info